 Q1: Where does your housing information come from, and why are you asking the community to verify it?

 - A1: See “Data Sources” on pg.
 2 of methodology document.
-Housing Unit Forecast from Arlington County Government (ACG) from September 2019 and updated with ACG residential construction status information from March 2020, see Table 2.
+Housing Unit Forecast from Arlington County Government (ACG) from September 2019 and updated with ACG residential construction status information from March 2020, see Table 2 and 3.
+Housing Unit Forecast and Site Plan Approvals since Sept.
+30, 2019 (Update 10.02.2020).
 This data includes a timeline of when residential construction projects are forecasted by ACG to be completed and habitable, each project’s residential type, number of net new units, and affordability levels.
 This information helps APS estimate the number of new students and the year that a given housing development will add students to neighborhood schools.

 - We work closely with the ACG for any updates to the data provided.
 We appreciate the community looking at it closely as community members know their neighborhoods best and know quite a bit about development happening in their neighborhoods.
 We appreciate a second look.